There’s a lot of buzz about millennials today and how to market to them.

-Whenever I work with a company to define its customer, I focus on understanding its target market and then segmenting it.
+Whenever we discuss defining a target customer, we focus on understanding its target market and then segmenting it.

-Often, what I find is that a single product or service can be marketed to each of the three generational segments:
+Often, a single product or service can be marketed to each of the three generational segments:

 - Baby boomers – born between 1946-1964

 - Generation X – born between 1965-1980

 The generation that often gets overlooked is the first one — baby boomers.

 Regarding the 50+ demographic, only 10% of marketing budgets are used to reach this generation.

 Why is this the case?
 Why such low marketing expenditure on a generation that, as we’re about to show you, could be incredibly lucrative?